rafaelaqfc/Statistical-Modelling-Project/.ipynb_checkpoints/README-checkpoint.md

 - Applying the statistical analysis before and while building the regression model.

 ## Future Goals
-If I would habe more time, I would explore more the datasets, their patterns and the stations population.
+If I would have more time, I would explore more the datasets, their patterns and the stations population.
 As this is a project with many steps to be completed in a few days, the analytical process was left not completely concluded.
 Likewise, some of the libraries weren't explored as I would like to, so some of the visualizations presented were similar to each other (mostly was used plots, scatterplots and histograms).
 Also, there are many hypothesis testing theories that I would like to explore and statistical analysis (e.g. Baye's Theorem besides other statistical measures and models) and I din't have the time to study those tools and literature to see if they could be useful to this project.